Obizzo III d'Este

 Obizzo III d'Este (14 July 1294 – 20 March 1352) was the Marquess of Ferrara from 1317 until his death.

 He was the son of Aldobrandino II d'Este and Alda Rangoni.

 Life

-Obizzo was lord of Ferrara together with his brothers Rinaldo and Niccolò, and his cousin Folco II, but in the end reigned as sole ruler.
+Obizzo was lord of Ferrara with his brothers Rinaldo and Niccolò, and his cousin Folco II, but in the end reigned as sole ruler.
 He managed to enlarge the family possessions with the conquests of Modena (1336) and Parma (1344–1346).

-In May 1317 Obizzo married firstly Giacoma (d.
+In May 1317, Obizzo married firstly Giacoma Pepoli (d.
 1341), daughter of Romeo de' Peppoli from Bologna, with whom he had no children.
-There are also reports that he married Elisabeth of Saxony, Angria and Westphalia, daughter of Albert II, Duke of Saxony.
+There are also reports that he married Princess Elisabeth of Saxony, Angria, and Westphalia, daughter of Albert II, Duke of Saxony.

-In 1347 Obizzo married secondly Lippa Ariosti, known as la Bella and his long-time mistress.
-The marriage took place shortly before Lippa's death on 27 November 1347 in order to legitimize their many children:
+In 1347, Obizzo married secondly Lippa Ariosti, known as la Bella, and his long-time mistress.
+The marriage took place shortly before Lippa's death on 27 November 1347 to legitimize their many children: